How Web Development Has Changed

-- Learn how to use Macromedia Dreamweaver (yes, we all used Dreamweaver in 1997) to create a Php file.
+- Learn how to use Macromedia Dreamweaver (yes, we all used Dreamweaver in 1997) to write PHP.

-- Work with the systems administrators to manage our data center.
+- Work with the systems administrators to manage a data center.

-- Work with "sys admin's" to manage our data center.
-They take care of the load balancing.
+- Work with System Administrators to manage the data center, including load balancing.

-- Use MAMP to simplify my local versions of Apache and MySQL.
+- Use MAMP to simplify the installation of Apache and MySQL.

-- Fight with RadRails to get a Ruby app working.
-Ditch it, then revert back to textmate to write clean code.
+- Labor through RadRails to get a Ruby app working.
+Ditch it, then revert to textmate to write clean code.

-- Store your code on private cloud-based SVN services like XP Dev.
+- Store your code on private SVN services like XP Dev.